-¶13-To select, at the Assembly immediately preceding the General Assembly, ministerial and lay delegates to the General Assembly according to the ratio provided for in Section 104, ¶2, 3.
+¶13-To select, at the Assembly immediately preceding the General Assembly, ministerial and lay delegates to the General Assembly according to the ratio provided for in Section 104, ¶2.

-- ¶14-To adopt resolutions, not over ten in number, covering desired changes in or additions to the Manual and to send said resolutions as memorials to the General Assembly (Section 90, ¶6), (Section 110, ¶2). - ¶15-To publish annually a journal of the District Assembly proceedings.
+¶14-To adopt resolutions, not over ten in number, covering desired changes in or additions to the Manual and to send 500 copies of said resolutions as memorials to the General Assembly (Section 90, ¶6).

+¶15-To publish annually a journal of the District Assembly proceedings.
 Said publication to be in book form, 9" x 6", outside measurement, and printed in eight-point type.
-The paragraph form shall be used in printing statistics and the grand totals shall be given on a separate page. - ¶16-There shall be an exchange of minutes between District Superintendents and District Secretaries. - ¶17-To determine the time and place of its annual session, and adjust dates of same so as to make possible the attendance of the General Superintendent or one of the Assistant General Superintendents. - ¶18-To grant special commission to those called and gifted as evangelists. - ¶19-To make plans for the collection of General Church funds, namely: Foreign missions, home missions and the administrative expense (Section 127, ¶12 and ¶13). - ¶20-The district shall provide a parsonage and telephone for the District Superintendent.
+The paragraph form shall be used in printing statistics and the grand totals shall be given on a separate page.

+¶16-To determine the time and place of its annual session, and adjust dates of same so as to make possible the attendance of the General Superintendent or one of the Assistant General Superintendents.

+¶17-To grant, special commission to those called and gifted as evangelists.